- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Atmos Energy is:

-The 'return' refers to a company's earnings over the last year.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.09 in profit.
+The 'return' is the profit over the last twelve months.
+That means that for every $1 worth of shareholders' equity, the company generated $0.09 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

-On the face of it, Atmos Energy's ROE is not much to talk about.
-Yet, a closer study shows that the company's ROE is similar to the industry average of 8.4%.
-Having said that, Atmos Energy has shown a modest net income growth of 14% over the past five years.
+At first glance, Atmos Energy's ROE doesn't look very promising.
+Yet, a closer study shows that the company's ROE is similar to the industry average of 8.9%.
+Having said that, Atmos Energy has shown a modest net income growth of 13% over the past five years.
 Given the slightly low ROE, it is likely that there could be some other aspects that are driving this growth.
 For instance, the company has a low payout ratio or is being managed efficiently.

 Besides, Atmos Energy has been paying dividends for at least ten years or more.
 This shows that the company is committed to sharing profits with its shareholders.
-Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 49%.
-Therefore, the company's future ROE is also not expected to change by much with analysts predicting an ROE of 9.2%.
+Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 51% of its profits over the next three years.
+Therefore, the company's future ROE is also not expected to change by much with analysts predicting an ROE of 9.0%.